Signs Of Depression In Women

 What depressive disorders can women experience?

 Women can be diagnosed with any depressive disorder listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 Below are a few of the diagnoses women might receive.
-Note that individuals of any gender identity can experience these conditions, but how they are experienced may differ.
+Note that individuals of any gender identity can experience these mental health conditions, but how they are experienced may differ.

 Major depressive disorder